-On your iPhone X series, swipe up from the Home bar and hold in the middle of the screen.
+On your iPhone 11 or X series, swipe up from the Home bar and hold in the middle of the screen.
 Then, swipe up the app card to close the app.

 On your iPhone 8/8 Plus or earlier, double press the Home button and then swipe up on the app card to quit it.

 Now, head over to the Activity app to see if it has begun to pop up the data or started to work properly.
 If it has, you are ready to go!

 Just in case it hasn’t sorted out the problem, move to the next tip.